ryanthomasallen/ryanthomasallen.github.io/research.md

  <strong>"Data-driven Decision-making and Organizational Hierarchy"</strong> with Kramer Quist.
 </p>
 <ul>
 <details><summary>Click to display Abstract</summary>This study develops and empirically tests a formal model for how organizational hierarchy affects demand for data-driven decision-making.
 The model shows that although data can substitute for hierarchy by establishing a framework for consensus, hierarchy also increases demand for data because hierarchies require legible and commensurable results.
 We empirically validate the model using data from employee profiles on a career networking website.
-We use job titles to measure the span of control across levels of hierarchy in 61 consumer product organizations, and job descriptions to measure the prevalance of data-driven decision-making. </details>
+We use job titles to measure the span of control across levels of hierarchy in 61 consumer product organizations, and job descriptions to measure the prevalence of data-driven decision-making. </details>
 </ul>